Step 2: Assess Vulnerability & Risks

 Look back to the potential or historical consequences you identified for each asset-threat pair.
 In some cases, the consequence you described might be considered a tipping point.
 Looming tipping points aren’t the only factor groups need to consider when deciding which assets to protect, but the potential for a large change in the system can elevate the level of concern for those assets.

-Consider properties of exposed assets to determine which are most vulnerable.
+Consider which of your exposed assets are most vulnerable.

 Another piece of information that can help groups decide which assets are most in need of protection is a vulnerability assessment.
-You can view a range of vulnerability assessment reports in the Climate Resilience Toolkit.
+You can view a range of vulnerability assessment reports in the Reports section of this site.
 Groups facing multiple threats often choose to engage risk management experts to study their systems and report on vulnerabilities.
 For initial explorations, groups can rate sensitivity and adaptive capacity to categorize assets' vulnerability.

-Look across the entries for each asset in your spreadsheet.
+Look across the entries you've made for each asset.
 Consider the full range of ratings and notes in your table to come up with relative ratings of vulnerability.
 In general, vulnerability will be high when sensitivity is high and adaptive capacity is low, or the potential for reaching a tipping point is high.
 Conversely, assets with low sensitivity and high adaptive capacity have low vulnerability.
+The vulnerability tab of the prepared spreadsheet has some examples.

 Estimate the risk climate poses to your most vulnerable assets.